janb87/gilded-tros/TypeScript/README.md

 - Add tests to see if exception handling of the [qualityCalculatorFactory](./src/app/quality-calculator/qualityCalculatorFactory.ts] is working as expected
 - If we ever face performance issue offload the calculation logic to a worker thread, process the items in chunks (eg per 1000) so we can show progress
 - Add logic to dynamically load all implementations from a directory instead of importing one by one
+- Setup CI to run tests automatically on push